MicrosoftDocs/dataexplorer-docs/data-explorer/data-share.md

 ## Prerequisites

-1. If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
+* An Azure subscription.
+Create a [free Azure account](https://azure.microsoft.com/free/).
-1. [Create provider cluster and DB](create-cluster-database-portal.md) for the leader and follower.
+* Create [a cluster and database](create-cluster-database-portal.md) for the leader and follower.
-1. [Ingest data](ingest-sample-data.md) to leader database using one of various methods discussed in [ingestion overview](ingest-data-overview.md).
+* [Ingest data](ingest-sample-data.md) to leader database using one of various methods discussed in [ingestion overview](ingest-data-overview.md).

 ## Data provider - share data